 Remus didn't know what to think.

-"After her apartment was broke into, her brother put a request in for her to have additional protection around her home but it was denied.
+"After her home was broke into and her brother put a request in for her to have additional protection but it was denied.
 Her wards have been upgraded, but other than that, the Ministry would crack down mercilessly on her if Fudge thought she was taking advantage of their resources."

-Too late Remus understood Ginny's reservations about the use in going in for help.
-She's already been turned away one too many times.
+Too late Remus understood Ginny's reservations about going in for help.
+She's already been turned away.

-"This is the first they've moved openly against her," he continued, "so no matter how we look at it, our enemies are now moving forward towards their ultimate goal."
+"This is the first they've moved openly against her, we always assumed they were simply keeping watch on her, but now they've escalated," he continued, "so no matter how we look at it, our enemies are moving forward towards their ultimate goal."

 "I think it would be naïve to rule out any possibilities at this point," he replied heavily.